effector/effector/CONTRIBUTING.md

 Please open an issue with a proposal for a new feature or refactoring before starting on the work.
 We don't want you to waste your efforts on a pull request that we won't want to accept.

-Before opening a feature request, please read the [exists RFC](https://github.com/effector/effector/tree/master/rfc) to make sure your feature hasn't already requested.
+Before opening a feature request, please read the [exists ideas discussions](https://github.com/effector/effector/discussions/categories/ideas) to make sure your feature hasn't already requested.

 ### Publishing